nicrivers/learningR/class_1.md

 *Homework*

-Submit a Word or HTML document that you create in RStudio using RMarkdown that does the following:
+Submit a Word or HTML document that you create in RStudio using Quarto that does the following:
 1. Creates a data frame with data for: (see table below)
     a.
 The population of each province in 2022.
     b.
 The rate of opiod-related deaths measured in number of deaths per 100,000 people in each province in 2022.